 Palliative care and curative care are most beneficial and effective for families when offered together.
 Management of pain, nausea, and distressing symptoms are of importance starting at diagnosis and continuing throughout the child’s illness.
 Palliative care also provides an opportunity for communication among caregivers, assisting families and children in making educated choices about medical decisions.

 Pediatricians and pediatric subspecialty can help your child find relief from symptoms such as pain, difficulty breathing, or nausea.

 Medical information can be confusing, conflicting, and scary especially when multiple health problems must be addressed.
 Our team can help you understand the information so you can make the most informed decisions for your child and your family.
 The Pediatric Palliative Care team acts as a support to families and their primary doctors, facilitation education and communication to assure the best care.

 Child life specialists, social workers, and child psychologists are available to help with concerns such as how to cope with the new hospitalization and feelings, explain things to your child, and communicate with other children in the family.

 We support the primary medical team in meeting the needs of both child and family.
-Associates in the departments of Social Work, Behavioral Health, Child Life, and Spiritual Care provide additional support for families and patients.
+Associates in the departments of Social Work, Behavioral Health, Child Life, Art and Music Therapy, and Spiritual Care provide additional support for families and patients.

 Hospice of the Western Reserve Pediatric Palliative Care Team